CAREamics/careamics.github.io/docs/guides/usage/careamist.md

-# Instantiating CAREamist
+# CAREamist

-There are three ways to create a `CAREamist` object: with a configuration, with a path to a configuration, or with a path to a model.
+The `CAREamist` is the central class in CAREamics, it provides the API to train, predict and save models.
+There are three ways to create a `CAREamist` object: with a configuration, with a path to a configuration, or with a path to a trained model.

 ## Instantiating with a configuration